A Spatially Informed Gaussian Process UCB Method for Decentralized Coverage Control: Methodology

 The variance term in \eqref{eq: HiGPvar} should encourage exploration.
-In particular, the variance of the global cost \(\mathcal{H}^{GP}(\mathcal{P})\) is given by:
+In particular, the variance of the global cost \(\mathcal{H}^{GP}(\mathcal{P})\) would be given by:

 where $\mathcal{D}$ is the set of all collected samples in a centralized GP setting.
 However, incorporating the ``complete'' variance term in \eqref{eq: HGP complete var} into the GP-UCB objective would not result in a decentralized algorithm, as it would necessitate each agent to access global information from all other agents.
-This would contradict the local communication constraints typical in distributed systems.
 To maintain decentralization, we restrict the variance term to be agent-specific, as in \eqref{eq: HiGPvar}.

 We emphasize that, unlike GP-UCB which is formulated for reward maximization, our objective \(\mathcal{H}_{i}'(V_i)\) is a \emph{cost function} and is therefore minimized.
 The desired agent position at each time would thus be given by: